On your application, we require you to provide the following information about your education:

 There is no preferred curriculum for undergraduate study.
-Instead, we look at whether you have challenged yourself throughout your academic career and how you have performed.
+Instead, we look at how you have challenged yourself throughout your academic career and how you have performed.
 If you have earned academic honors, we give you the opportunity to list them in the application.

 A U.S. bachelor’s degree or equivalent is required for admission to the Stanford MBA Program.